doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ```

-On container start, each worker must pull the image from DockerHub.
+Before it can create and start a container, each worker must pull the image from DockerHub.

 Its significant because Dockerhub receives many requests in a short time frame.